Pentagon issues rare warning to Iran on shipping drones to Russia but experts question battlefield value of systems at hand

 However, looking at Putin’s potential drone deal with Iran, Federico Borsari, an analyst at the European Council on Foreign Relations (ECFR), in an analysis questioned whether the military hardware would be of much use to Russian forces on the battlefield.

 He concluded: “In all, while Iranian drones would be better than nothing, there is little chance that they would markedly shift the battle in Russia’s favour – just as Ukraine’s Turkish-made drones have not been decisive by themselves.
-Iranian UAVs will not solve Russia’s main problem: how to find enough manpower to rotate and regenerate its forces, sustain new operations, and hold conquered territory.
+Iranian UAVs will not solve Russia’s main problem: how to find enough manpower to rotate and regenerate its forces, sustain new operations and hold conquered territory.
 As always in war, it would be misleading to view events through the lens of a single type of weapon.”

 Borsari observed that Russian drones such as the Eleron-3 and the Orlan-10 – both tactical UAVs used for intelligence, surveillance, target acquisition and reconnaissance – have been decimated by Ukraine’s electronic warfare systems and short-range man-portable air defences.
 “Meanwhile,” the analyst said, “Russia has only a few high-end platforms such as its Inokhodets combat drone and has used them sparingly, producing modest results.
-The country’s indigenous loitering munitions – such as the Zala KYB, which is capable of carrying a 3kg explosive payload and striking targets within a 40km range – seem to have a high failure rate.”
+The country’s indigenous loitering munitions – such as the Zala KYB, which is capable of carrying a 3kg explosive payload and striking targets within a 40-km range – seem to have a high failure rate.”

 Russia, said Borsari, can quickly replace models such as the Orlan-10 and the Eleron-3, including with crowdsourced off-the-shelf UAVs.
 But it cannot do so, he added, with advanced strike platforms that have high-tech parts and take longer to manufacture.
 That’s a problem that may soon grow as Western sanctions increasingly restrict Russia’s access to foreign-made components, Borsari also pointed out, saying: “Although one should not underestimate the resilience of the Russian defence industry, it is likely to lose much of its capacity in the medium to long term.
 For example, the Italian customs authorities recently seized several containers holding US-made components of UAVs that were worth tens of millions of dollars and were allegedly on their way to Russia via Qatar.”